colbyx20/github-demo/README.md

 Please fork this repo. it doesn't really do much

 ### Thanks
-Thanks to everyone who supported me
+Thanks to everyone who supported me, Now i'm adding more changes muahahahaha